 Insurance won’t bring back the pictures and memories you lose during a fire.
-It won’t cover the emotional trauma you experience or the wide range of emotions you feel about the loss.
+It won’t cover the emotional trauma you experience or the wide range of emotions about the loss.
 It will, however, allow you to focus on the emotional devastation to begin to move forward, rather than being homeless and financially devastated as well.

 Fireproof Your Roof and Siding

-One of the main ways fire travels is through embers and sparks catching on flammable objects, particularly a neighboring roof.
+One of the main ways fire travels is through embers and sparks catching on flammable objects, notably a neighboring roof.
 This is why it’s wise to consider a metal roof if you live in an area where forest fires frequently occur.

 You should also look at flame resistant materials for your siding, rather than wood.
 Vinyl siding can melt, but it won’t ignite into flames, whereas cedar siding will.
 Of course, depending on the size and proximity of the fire, these things might not make a difference.
-However, if a fire is blowing in a few miles away, it protects your house against potentially devastating embers.
+However, if a fire blows in a few miles away, it protects your house against potentially devastating embers.